Sanitary Pumps: An Overview

 Centrifugal pumps use rotational energy to move fluid.
 Fluid enters the pump inlet and the rotating impeller moves the fluid.
 The centrifugal force created by the motor and impeller sends the fluid out from the impeller eye, increasing the fluid's velocity as it is directed toward the pump outlet.

-Centrifugal pumps are best suited for low pressure, high capacity, low viscosity applications.
+Centrifugal pumps are best suited for low-pressure, high-capacity, low-viscosity applications.
 The efficiency of centrifugal pumps is determined by the duty point on the pump performance curve.
 Understanding the system's parameters, such as system head, desired flow, and product characteristics, will help to size the correct centrifugal pump and improve efficiency.
 This is because the flow rate of a centrifugal pump is directly related to friction loss.
-There is greater resistance with high viscosity fluids, so a larger diameter impeller or increased speed is needed to maintain flow.
-Thus, centrifugal pumps are most efficient with low viscosity products where there is little to no variation in pressure or viscosity.
-Centrifugal pumps can handle low viscosity products up to 500 centipoise.
+There is greater resistance with high-viscosity fluids, so a larger diameter impeller or increased speed is needed to maintain flow.
+Thus, centrifugal pumps are most efficient with low-viscosity products where there is little to no variation in pressure or viscosity.
+Centrifugal pumps can handle low-viscosity products up to 500 centipoises.

 Temperature is another factor to consider when selecting a sanitary pump.
 Centrifugal pumps can handle products from 32°F (0°C) to 212°F (100°C).
 A hot oil shaft can be used for temperatures up to 275°F (135°C).

 Centrifugal pumps are not ideal for shear-sensitive products.
 Shear-sensitive liquids change viscosity under pressure.
 For example, water is not shear sensitive, but if you add soap it will become frothy and bubbly when agitated.
 Centrifugal pumps are better suited for liquids with consistent viscosity.